 Under its Work Package 3 “European Science Diplomacy addressing global challenges”, S4D4C experts investigate a range of science diplomacy cases.
 Below you can find first insights into the nine cases developed.
 The texts are first outlines.
 Full case descriptions will be available at this page as soon as they are ready.

-T3.1.1 Science diplomacy as a means to tackle infectious diseases – the case of zika (Lead author CU, team USFD, DLR)
+T3.1.1 Science diplomacy as a means to tackle infectious diseases: The case of zika (Lead author: Ivo Šlosarčík / Charles University, team: USFD, DLR)